bamlab/dev-standards/contributing/mo.s.md

 ## Checks:

-- Has an owner with a link to his Github Profile
+- File name should be kebab case and suffixed by `.mo`
+- Is referenced in the root *README.MD* and *SUMMARY.MD*
 - Should contain the following parts:
+  - An owner with a link to his Github Profile
   - Title + time
   - A list of prerequisites
   - A list of steps